TOAST-DOCS/autocomplete/en/console-guide.md

 ### 4. ACL

-IPs may be restricted for equipment which may call index and autocomplete REST APIs.
+IPs may be restricted for equipment which may call indexing and autocomplete REST APIs.
 Testing on console does not require ACL setting.

 **How to Set ACL**